benjamin-j-cooper/benjamin-j-cooper.github.io/docs/_includes/projects/rs_project.md

 - The popularity of recommended songs has increased

-**predictions using knns.KNNBasic tuned for user 6ccd111af9b4baa497aacd6d1863cbf5a141acc6:**
+predictions using knn.KNNBasic tuned for user 6ccd111af9b4baa497aacd6d1863cbf5a141acc6:
 - prediction for Red Dirt Road by Brooks and Dunn: r_ui = 10.00   est = 8.95
 - predictions for Till I collapse by Eminem and Nate Dogg: r_ui = 1.00   est = 3.14
 - prediction for SOTTGXB12A6701FA0B by Phoenix (other pheonix songs are 7.6): r_ui = None   est = 3.38